Citroën C1 hatchback review

 The Citroen C1 is the French brand’s most affordable car and underneath it has a lot in common with the Toyota Aygo and Peugeot 108.
 Originally conceived as a joint project, all three cars now feature unique styling making them more distinctive from one another.

 Unlike some rivals, you can buy a C1 as a three or five door model, with the option of an optional retracting fabric sunroof for use in the summer - a feature which is also available on both the Aygo and 108 models.
+Since late 2020, this feature has only been available on the top-spec version, so it’s likely that Citroen may phase it out before too long.

 Starting from just over £10,000, the Citroen C1 is certainly good value, but there are other factors to consider, like the fact the Toyota Aygo comes with a five-year warranty as standard while the Citroen and Peugeot make do with three years of cover.